Governance & Controls

 In short: Due diligence is about understanding risk and verifying information before committing to a decision or relationship.

-What Due Diligence Means in Practice
+What It Means in Practice

 In practice, due diligence involves gathering and reviewing information about a person, organization, or transaction before proceeding.

-• It reviews ownership, reputation, and financial stability
+• Assessing reputation and financial stability

-• It checks for regulatory or sanctions exposure
+• Checking regulatory or sanctions exposure

-• A decision is made based on the findings
+• Making a decision based on findings

 The goal is not to eliminate all risk, but to understand it clearly before moving forward.